When might you go to court?

 There are several reasons why you might choose, or be obliged, to appear in the Magistrates’ Court in relation to your fines.
-The procedures, options and requirements vary depending on the nature and purpose of the court The time and place at which a court or tribunal hears the parties argue their case and makes a decision..
+The procedures, options and requirements vary depending on the nature and purpose of the court hearing.

 There are two main types of court hearing that apply to infringements matters: